Maproom/qmapshack/MacOSX/README.md

 Folders:
 - archive: Outdated scripts to be deleted soon
 - resources: Resources like icons, info.plist specifically needed for MacOS
-- routino-patch: contains files for patching Routino

 Scripts for the overall build process:

-- 1st_QMS_start.sh: This file should be downloaded into the QMS build dir and ran.
-(This kicks off the whole build process)
 - build-all.sh: automatically builds QMapShack. (calls sub build scripts, more modular) The only manual intervention is to pass the admin password for changing paths in dylibs